On-cloud7/On-cloud7/README.md

 ## 🌟 About Me

-I'm Priyanka Pardeshi, a DevOps enthusiast actively bridging the gap between development dreams and operational reality.
-My journey involves creating self-healing infrastructure and optimizing the CI/CD pipeline universe.
+I'm Priyanka Pardeshi — a DevOps enthusiast passionate about transforming development workflows into streamlined, resilient operations.
+I focus on building self-healing infrastructure and refining CI/CD pipelines for speed, stability, and scalability.

 🚀 **Current Focus**:
-- ☁️ Mastering cloud-native technologies on AWS & GCP
+- ☁️ Mastering cloud-native technologies on AWS
 - 🐳 Container orchestration with Kubernetes in production environments
 - ⚡ Automating everything with Terraform & Ansible
 - 📈 Implementing observability with Prometheus+Grafana stacks

 ---

-## 🛠️ Technical Arsenal
+## 🛠️ Technical Skills

 <!-- Skill Icons Section (Commented Out)